Fighting female genital mutilation, one Kurdish village at a time

 Prefabricated facilities have replaced the ramshackle mud-brick and wood room that used to serve as a school.
 Older children are provided with transport to a nearby town where they can attend middle school.

-Amena now lives without the work that brought her meagre income from her village, from nearby towns and even Kurdish communities in neighbouring Iran.
+Amena now lives without the work that brought her meager income from her village, from nearby towns and even Kurdish communities in neighboring Iran.

 "They should find me some alternative," she said.
 "Everyone knows I am alone that I don't have a husband, a father or a brother or son to look after me."